Suggested Audio Jukebox:

 #5 Danielle Harris

 Much as we placed a deposit on Natalie Portman in the glorious Leon: The Professional, we packed Harris in manure and watered her for seven years after she spent her eleventh birthday on set for Halloween 4.
-It took her metamorphosis to propel her back into the limelight, but this was a shrewd decision on her part as, upon her emergence from her chrysalis, she sprouted the most magnificent gory wings and fluttered before us akin to a grue-soaked Tinkerbell.
-She simply emits sex from every pore and the fact that Rob Zombie saw fit to strip her down like a ripened banana TWICE suggests that she joined he and Mrs Moon-Zombie in the mental boudoir on numerous occasions.
+It took Danielle full-blown metamorphosis to propel her back into the limelight, but this proved a decidedly shrewd decision on her part as, upon her emergence from her chrysalis, she sprouted the most magnificent gory wings and fluttered before us akin to a grue-soaked Tinkerbell.
+She simply emits sex from every pore and the fact that Rob Zombie saw fit to strip her down like a ripened banana twice suggests that she joined he and Mrs Moon-Zombie in the mental boudoir on numerous occasions once the camera ceased rolling.
 Annie Brackett’s bared broken body managed to be a sight of pure horror, whilst stirring one’s loins like a cackling witch.

 Miss Harris is prevented from snatching higher placement on account of the service she has been provided thus far.
 Marybeth simply isn’t destined to be her destiny, although that shot of her teasingly obscured painted body being hosed down was admittedly one of the highlights of Hatchet III.
-She has excelled more when taking on projects such as stellar vamp flick Stake Land and takes roles such as Blood Night simply to keep herself busy while she awaits that critical turn.
-I truly believe it is coming and the best is still very much to come.
+She has excelled more when taking on projects such as stellar vamp flick Stake Land, taking roles in low-rent fodder such as Blood Night simply to keep herself busy while she awaits that critical star-making turn.
+I wholeheartedly believe it is coming and that the best is still very much to come from this young lady.

 #4 Adrienne Barbeau